 He may be reached at email@example.com or 215-609-1548

-Lilian Wehbe, Interpretation and Translation Project Manager, joined the organization in June of 2013.
+Lilian Wehbe, Sales and Marketing Coordinator, joined the organization in June of 2013.
 She immigrated to the United States when she was about two years old from her native country, Lebanon and continued to strengthen and develop her Arabic speaking skills.
 She is a recent graduate of neighboring Temple University, studying sociology and political science.

 Lilian aligns herself greatly with the mission of Nationalities Service Center and when shes not managing interpretation requests, she is immersed in social justice activism and strengthening her expertise in the area of socio-economic inequality.